Hosting and bandwidth provided by WebCentrix.net.

 § Maximum battery life as reported by the manufacturer.

-Ultimately, if you have stuck with a PowerBook G4 12-Inch model and were hoping that Apple would release a more direct descendent as a MacBook Pro model, it is probably wise to not hold your breath.
+Ultimately, if you stuck with a PowerBook G4 12-Inch model and were hoping that Apple would release a more direct descendent as a MacBook Pro model, it is probably wise to not hold your breath.
 Instead, you will have to decide whether it makes more sense to buy a comparably equipped "regular" MacBook -- but with a modest increase in size compared to the PowerBook G4 12-Inch -- or whether the trade-offs in performance, connectivity, and expansion are worthwhile sacrifices to make for the extremely sleek and lightweight MacBook Air.

-Please refer to the Ultimate Mac Comparison feature to dynamically compare any MacBook Air model to any other G3 or later Mac.
+Please refer to EveryMac.com's Ultimate Mac Comparison feature to dynamically compare any MacBook Air model to any other G3 or later Mac.

 << MacBook Air Q&A (Main)

-EveryMac.com is provided "as is" without warranty of any kind whatsoever.
-EveryMac.com, and the author thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
+Established in 1996, EveryMac.com has been created by experts with decades of experience with Apple hardware.
+EveryMac.com includes, and always has included, original research incorporating detailed, hands-on inspection of packaging, computers, and devices as well as extensive real-world use.
+All information is provided in good faith, but no website or person is perfect.
+Accordingly, EveryMac.com is provided "as is" without warranty of any kind whatsoever.
+EveryMac.com, and the authors thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
 For complete disclaimer and copyright information please read and understand the Terms of Use and the Privacy Policy before using EveryMac.com.
-Use of any content or images without expressed permission is not allowed, although links to any page are welcomed and appreciated.
+Copying, scraping, or use of any content without expressed permission is not allowed, although links to any page are welcomed and appreciated.